-ECE E101 - Introduction to Early Childhood Education 3 credits ECE E206 - Administration and Supervision of Early Childhood Programs 3 credits ECE E212 - Administrative Leadership in Early Childhood Programs 3 credits ECE E275 - Child, Family, and School Relations 3 credits
+- ECE\ E101 Introduction to Early Childhood Education (3 credits) - ECE\ E206 Administration and Supervision of Early Childhood Programs (3 credits) - ECE\ E212 Administrative Leadership in Early Childhood Programs (3 credits) - ECE\ E275 Child, Family, and School Relations (3 credits)

-Family Engagement (EJ74)
+Early Childhood Education Certificate: Family Engagement (EJ74)

-Campus contact for this program: Professor Shelley Tomey, STomey@hcc.commnet.edu
+Campus contact for this program: Professor Shelley Tomey, STomey@hcc.commet.edu

 This certificate will include courses to support the work with families of young children.
-It will give a more in depth exploration of the systems that impact School, Family, and Community relations.
+It will give a more in-depth exploration of the systems that impact School, Family, and Community relations.
 Students will be able to:

-- · Understand family dynamics. - · Interact with families through home visits. - Engage families with school goals and activities.
+- Understand family dynamics. - Interact with families through home visits. - Engage families with school goals and activities.